eddyzhang2018/SQL/README.md

 ### How to get mode in MySQL?

-In Excel, the formulat =MODE() to return the most frequent values in a range of numeric values.
+In Excel, the formula =MODE() to return the most frequent values in a range of numeric values.
 However, there is no equivalent functions in MySQL.

 However, we can always use some methods to get Mode in MySQL.